luisignaciocc/ytmusic-scrobbler-web/README.md

 ## Additional Notes

 - The worker logic uses a producer-consumer pattern to efficiently handle scrobbling tasks with Redis as the message broker.
-- The frontend provides buttons for authorizing Google and Last.fm access, as well as a button to start/stop scrobbling.
+- The frontend provides buttons for authorizing Last.fm access and adding YouTube Music headers, as well as a button to start/stop scrobbling.

 ## Contributing